 What’s the point? is a peer led education project designed to facilitate young people’s learning of a variety of perspectives on knife and violent crime.
 Young people gain an understanding of the impact of carrying a knife and can consider their own response and stance on the issue.
 They examine a range of constructs including the value of life, death, right and wrong, relationships, trust, loyalty, identity and explore the factors which influence their thoughts and decisions.

 What’s the point provides opportunities for young people to discover their potential, make changes in their lives and prove their ability to lead and positively influence their peers.

-Oxygen had developed a range of resources to help schools combat the issue and are being funded by the Home Office to train others to deliver the programme across London
+Oxygen has developed a resource to help communities combat the issue and are offering training to voluntary organisations who want to deliver the programme across London and beyond.

 We are keen to see the programme made available to every school in the country and are looking for similar organisations to enable them to tackle knife crime.
-If you are voluntary, community or faith based organisation interested in being trained, then please complete our enquiry form by clicking the Adult Training below.
+If you are voluntary, community or faith based organisation interested in being trained, then please complete our enquiry form by clicking here

 We offer training to equip your team to deliver the What's the point programme in your area.
 We will train you on the model which has worked well in other areas but want you to adapt and tailor the programme to meet the needs in your area. you know your community and what resources are available

 "Being part of the What's the point? programme?
 Looking back, ...
 I have to say that it was the single most significant thing I did throughout my secondary school career!
 It was the point at which I grew up, took responsibility and tried to change something."

 Abed, Student, reflecting 5 years after being involved in the first pilot of the What's the point? programme.